conan-io/docs/reference/tools/sbom.rst

 Conan
 ^^^^^

-Instead of using a standard, we can take a Conan-based approach.
+Instead of using a standard, we can take a "Conan-based approach".
 Thanks to the ``conanfile.subgraph.serialize()`` function, we can directly obtain information about the dependencies of our package.
 In the following example, we can see a hook that generates a simplified SBOM consisting of the serialization of the subgraph, which includes all data Conan has